yinna24/yinna24/README.md

 - 👋 Hi, I’m Enyinna
-- 👀 I’m interested in software development & IT
+- 👀 I’m interested in software/web development & IT
+- I primarily work with Python and Django but I am also familiar with other languages
 - 📫 How to reach me (enyinna_anyanwu@yahoo.com)

 <!---